patchshorts/cgodwin.io/src/posts/designing-planning-for-business-requirements.md

 operation or set of operations?
 Are we using stream or batch processing?

-The first question's answer influences both the read and write times and the network costs associated with transfering the data.
-Creating replicas in regions nearer to the point of processing will increase read times, but will only decrease network costs in a 'replecate one time, read many times' situation.
+The first question's answer influences both the read and write times and the network costs associated with transferring the data.
+Creating replicas in regions nearer to the point of processing will increase read times, but will only decrease network costs in a 'replicate one time, read many times' situation.
-Using storage solutions with a single write host will not improve replecation times.
+Using storage solutions with a single write host will not improve replication times.

 The second questions's answer influences time and cost as well.
 On a long enough